Veppam: Plot

-The film starts by showing a girl named Revathy (Nithya Menen) forwarding towards the beach and drowning herself in the ocean.
+The film starts with Revathy (Nithya Menen) forwarding towards the beach and walking into the ocean.
 The film is then set 18 years back in a slum in Chennai.
-Balaji's (Muthukumar) mother dies, and his father, Jyothi (Sheimour), a drunkard, leaves him on the streets.
+Balaji's (Muthukumar) mother dies, and his father Jyothi (Sheimour Roosevelt), a drunkard, leaves him on the streets.
 Balaji works hard and ensures a decent living for his younger brother Karthik (Nani) with the help of Revathy's father.
 Karthik, who studies in an engineering college, spends all his time with his friend Vishnu (Karthik Kumar), who is also brought up in the locality.
 Revathy, who lives in the neighborhood, loves Karthik.
 Revathy, Karthik, and Vishnu are close friends.
 Vishnu also owns a mechanic shop but is not generating enough income.
-Vishnu's guardian pesters Vishnu to sell it and to look for a decent job which generates enough income to ensure financial security for the foreseeable future, but Vishnu refuses as the shop is the only surviving memory of his late father.
+Vishnu's guardian pesters Vishnu to sell it and look for a decent job which generates enough income to ensure financial security for the foreseeable future, but Vishnu refuses as the shop is the only surviving memory of his late father.

-Jyothi takes to illegal ways and makes money working for a drug peddler Ammaji (Jennifer).
-Balaji does not want his brother Karthik to join with his father Jyothi as he left them on the streets in his young age.
+Jyothi takes to illegal ways and makes money working for drug peddler Ammaji (Jennifer).
+Balaji does not want Karthik to join with their father as he left them on the streets when the brothers were younger.
 Jyothi supplies call girls to men in that locality.
 Knowing that Vishnu is in love with Viji (Bindu Madhavi), a call girl in the locality, and also needs money as his shop is not earning enough, Jyothi decides to exploit him for his selfish gain of transaction of a drug.
 He gives him an assignment — to transport drugs to Pondicherry, promising to give him Viji if he completes the work.
-Vishnu takes the help of Karthik and leaves for Pondicherry.
-Viji hears that Jyothi is planning to sell the drug to Ammaji's official enemy.
-She tries to save Vishnu through Jyothi's assistant.
+Vishnu takes Karthik's help and leaves for Pondicherry.
+Viji hears that Jyothi is planning to sell the drug to Ammaji's official enemy and tries to save Vishnu through Jyothi's assistant.
 Meanwhile, Revathy's father survives a heart attack and is desperate to contact Karthik and Vishnu while in the hospital.
 Balaji finds Karthik in Jyothi's car and searches for him for a week.
 Meanwhile, Jyothi's assistant warns Vishnu about Jyothi's plan.
 Balaji finds Karthik in a bakery after a week and hits him.
-Karthik, in anger, leaves his house to Vishnu's house, giving a phone to Revathy, leaves the drug in his cupboard.
+Karthik, in anger, leaves for Vishnu's house, giving a phone to Revathy and leaving the drug in his cupboard.
 Vishnu searches for the drug in his bag in his house and fights with Karthik.
 Karthik gets hurt in his head from a chair and faints.
 Vishnu's guardian kills Vishnu as he wanted to sell the mechanic shop which Vishnu owned.
 Viji dies in the depression of Vishnu's death.
 The police arrest Karthik, thinking that he would have killed Vishnu.